TheOdinProject/curriculum/web_development_101/the_basics/join_the_odin_community.md

 As most of the projects are designed to push you to your limit, please remember that there is always a community to turn to!
 You don't need to know how to solve every problem straight away, BUT you do need to have a general idea of where you are going.
 This becomes really important when asking your questions because sometimes the problem is your **approach** and not your code.

 If you're feeling stuck, it's a good time to pause and take a breather.
 Break the problem down into little pieces and then decide what is really holding you back.
 We call this technique [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).

-You can also try doing a [google search](https://www.google.com/).
-Google is a very powerful tool that can present relevant information, depending on what you enter.
-Read this post about [How to use Google to solve your programming questions](https://codinginflow.com/google-programming-questions).
-You could also look back at relevant lessons for tools to take on the current task.
-If these methods don't yield a solution for you, it's time to reach out to the community and ask for help.
+You should also do a [Google search](https://www.google.com/) to find relevant information for your problem.
+Read about [how to use Google to solve your programming questions](https://codinginflow.com/google-programming-questions).
+You can also look back at previous lessons for tools that you can apply to the current task.

+If these methods don't yield a solution for you, then it's time to reach out to the Odin community and ask for help.

 ### Asking for help